Please come help us make tiles for the tower!

 The play will be performed as part of our Sea-Faring Session from 7-10 pm that evening.
 Bring a chair and your food/beverage as there will be no break for supper.
 COVID restrictions and safety waiver applies.
 This will be outdoors in a grass field with tent for cover.

 When we announced that we had bough a ruined castle, a long time friend asked if we might be interested in doing a TV show - his son was engaged (recently married!) to producer on the show.

 We said "Sure - why not?
 Let's see what happens!"
-That was in June of 2016 and now in September of 2017 the episode has just aired
+That was in June of 2016 and in September of 2017 the episode aired

 We had a great time: One day of filming in Connecticut, and five days in Ireland!
 Both crews were fantastic - hard working, pleasant and fun to be with.
 Lots of other people helped too!

 The Castle Studies Group, and organization based in the UK with a passion for castles, generously provided a small grant in early 2016 to date the wicker in the tower.
 This is via a combination of carbon-14 dating and also Bayesian analysis - the method is being trailed by Rory Sherlock for several other Irish Tower houses.
 Stafford-McLoughlin Archeology submitted the samples and obtained the license.